CruGlobal/mpdx-react/README.md

 - `API_OAUTH_ISSUER` - Api OAuth issuer web address
 - `API_OAUTH_VISIBLE_NAME` - UI name for your OAuth, default is `SSO`.

+_Also if you're viewing the next-auth code, you'll come across this file `pages/api/auth/apiOauthSignIn.ts`. `apiOauthSignIn.ts` is a Graphql generated file, but since the apiOauthSignIn Graphql isn't added to MPDX API Prod, only to MPDX API Staging for security reasons.
+We've added the generated file for apiOauthSignIn and not the GraphQl file since it will cause build errors on prod._

 #### Favicon & Logo Env Vars

 Since we don't want accidental re-use of our logos by non-Cru organizations, the values of `NEXT_PUBLIC_MEDIA_LOGO` and `NEXT_PUBLIC_MEDIA_FAVICON` are not included in this README.